Recruiting Policies & Guidelines

 Duke Law School's Rules with respect to interaction with 1Ls are:

-- Applications: First-year students will gain access to the Duke Law Symplicity job board as of October 1, 2024.
-Employers may not solicit nor accept application materials from first-year students prior to that date.
+- Applications: First-year students will gain access to the Duke Law Symplicity job board as of October 1, 2025.
+Employers should not solicit nor accept application materials from first-year students prior to that date.

 General Guidelines

-Employers are encouraged to grant extensions to students beyond an offer expiration date if requested in a timely manner.
+Employers should grant extensions to students beyond an offer expiration date if requested in writing in a timely manner.
 Students are expected to communicate decisions on offers in a timely manner and to decline an offer as soon as the student has decided it will not be accepted.

 Duke Law students should not hold open more than three offers of employment at any one time.